 The rich biodiversity, rich culture and history, and very welcoming people are attracting travelers from all corners of the world.
-If you plan your trip to Sri Lanka in May of 2020, we would like to present to you five places you must visit during your stay.
+If you plan your trip to Sri Lanka in May, we would like to present to you five places you must visit during your stay.

 Wants to explore Bentota?
 Book one of our Sri Lanka 3 days tour package.

 A town best known for the 17th-century fort is one of the UNESCO World Heritage Sites in Sri Lanka.
 With the buildings built in Portuguese and Dutch styles of colonial-era, it exudes the charm of the Old World.